Extending wavelet regularity beyond Gevrey classes: Introduction

 It is well known that a smooth orthonormal wavelet cannot have exponential decay (see \cite{DH}).
-Therefore, constructing a smooth wavelet close to the ``critical case''—that is, one which is slightly more regular than $C^{\infty}$, or whose decay is slightly slower than exponential—appears to be a challenging task.
+Therefore, constructing a smooth wavelet whose decay is slower than exponential appears to be a challenging task (see \cite{Hernandez, Moritoh}).
 An example of such a wavelet can be found in \cite{Fukuda}, where the authors employ Gevrey regularity and use the translates of the Gevrey function $e^{-|\xi|^{-\frac{1}{s-1}}}$, $s>1$, to control the decay rate of the low-pass filter near $\frac{2\pi}{3}$.